miklevin/MikeLev.in/_includes/cat_linux.md

 <ol>
+<li><a href="/blog/undisruptable-unsuppressible-unstoppable-unbreakable-unconquerable-indomitable/">Undisruptable.
+Unsuppressible.
+Unstoppable.
+Unbreakable.
+Unconquerable.
+Indomitable.</a> (Sat May 13, 2023)
+<br/>Discover the power of running JupyterLab as a Linux systemd service with all the necessary and mostly uncompromising bits.
+Learn how to use Linux VMs to normalize paths, home directories, software versions, and more.
+Get to know the benefits of IP-cycling, web-browser automation, and other essential tools for SEO.
+Finally, understand the importance of free and open source tools for internalization skills and persistence of tools.</li>
 <li><a href="/blog/down-down-down-would-systemd-going-down-under-wsl2-never-come-to-an-end/">Down, down, down!
 Would systemd going down under WSL2 never come to an end?</a> (Sat May 13, 2023)
 <br/>I explored a litany of ways including the formal ones to prevent Linux systemd services from going down under WSL.
 After trying the .wslconfig and wsl.conf files, a systemd .service file, a cron job and .bashrc, I finally a added the nohup ping busy-task to .bash_profile to keep Linux services running under WSL2.
 But at a price.</li>
 <li><a href="/blog/rappelling-down-the-rabbit-hole-a-linux-script-adventure/">Rappelling Down The Rabbit Hole: A Linux Script Adventure</a> (Thu May 11, 2023)